skukla/vm-from-scratch/VM-SETUP.md

 1. Make sure the VM is powered off
 2. Restore the existing Base State snapshot
 3. Make the changes you want to add to the snapshot
-4. Take a new Snapshot with the camera icon and name it "Base State 2"
+4. Take a new Snapshot with the camera icon and name it *Base State 2*
 5. Delete the original Base State snapshot
-6. Right-click the "Base State 2" snapshot and choose "Get Info"
+6. Right-click the *Base State 2* snapshot and choose *Get Info*
-7. Modify the name to "Base State" and save
+7. Modify the name to *Base State* and save

 Now you should have a Base State snapshot with the changes you added ready to go.